Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* There is no direct way to specifying byte and short literals explicitly.
+* There is *no direct way* to *specifying byte and short literals* explicitly.
 * But, indirectly we can specify.
-* Whenever we are assigning integral literal to the byte varialbe and if the variable within the range of byte then, compiler treats it automatically as byte literal.
+* Whenever we are assigning integral literal to the byte variable and if the variable within the range of byte then, compiler treats it automatically as byte literal.
 * Similarly, short literal also.
  ```java
  public class Temp {